pocco81/koy/parsers/lua-parser/README.md

 ### 🔧 Testing

-There is currently just one very simple test that you can execute like this:
+There is currently just one very simple test that you can execute like so:

 ```bash
 lua test.lua